semuconsulting/PyGPSClient/README.md

 ---
 ## <a name="features">Features</a>

-1. Supports both NMEA and UBX protocols.
+1. Fully supports both NMEA and UBX protocols, with partial support for RTCM3 protocols.
 It uses the [pynmeagps library](https://pypi.org/project/pynmeagps/) for NMEA parsing and the [pyubx2 library](https://pypi.org/project/pyubx2/) for UBX parsing.
+It can read *but not decode* RTCM3 messages.
 1. Capable of reading from serial/USB port or previously-saved binary datalog file.
 1. Configurable GUI with selectable and resizeable widgets.
 1. Expandable banner widget showing key navigation information.